 The clutch lever also clamps to the handlebar, simply unscrew it and loosely put the pieces back together.
 Both the switch and clutch lever are safe to hang from their cords/wires.
 At this stage, everything should look like this.

 2. Removing right-hand grip, throttle, electric starter, and brake lever

-You’ll need to remove the right-hand grip in order to get to the throttle underneath it.
-Follow the methods I mentioned above and it should come off fairly easily.
-Make sure you don’t damage the throttle underneath it, though!
+You need to remove the right-hand grip in order to get to the throttle underneath it.
+Follow the methods I mentioned above.
+Make sure you don’t damage the throttle sleeve underneath the grip, though!

-With the grip off, you can loosen the starter/throttle housing, but make sure to try to fully remove it yet.
-The throttle cable isn’t long enough to slide the throttle off the end of the handlebars and you will need to remove the handlebars in order to get it off.
+With the grip off, loosen the starter/throttle housing, but do not to try to remove it yet.
+The throttle cable isn’t long enough to slide the throttle off the end of the handlebars and you need to remove the handlebars in order to get it off.
 I found it easier to remove the brake lever/fluid reservoir before removing the handlebars.
 At this point, you should be ready to remove the handlebars.
 They’re probably going to be torqued down and be difficult to get off.
 That’s where the rubber mallet and Allen wrench socket extension come in handy.
-Luckily, I’ve been hitting the gym and with some elbow grease, I got all four screws out.

 At this point, you should be able to remove the starter/throttle housing and the throttle by sliding it off the end of the handlebars.

 The nice thing about Renthal bars is that they come with a fitting guide printed where the triple-clamp is located.
 It lets you line the bars up perfectly and helps you avoid having to use long-forgotten high-school math skills.